compromise-evident/ProximitySieve/README.md

 **TLDR:** Applies the sieve of Eratosthenes on an  interval near the n-digit random number--listing nearby primes, and testing only n by all primes < 4 million.
-Then is searches the sieve for a prime with the most preceding composites.
+Then it searches the sieve for a prime with the most preceding composites.

 char python_mod_command[50300] is a C++ array serving as a string, and is automatically branded with a python3 command to perform n mod p<4M, results of which are append-written